akka/akka/akka-docs/src/main/paradox/stream/stream-dynamic.md

 The resulting `Source` can be materialized any number of times, each materialization effectively attaching a new subscriber.
 If there are no subscribers attached to this hub then it will not drop any elements but instead backpressure the upstream producer until subscribers arrive.
-This behavior can be tweaked by using the combinators `.buffer` for example with a drop strategy, or just attaching a subscriber that drops all messages.
+This behavior can be tweaked by using the combinators `.buffer` for example with a drop strategy, or attaching a subscriber that drops all messages.
 If there are no other subscribers, this will ensure that the producer is kept drained (dropping all elements) and once a new subscriber arrives it will adaptively slow down, ensuring no more messages are dropped.